apollographql/apollo-runtime/README.md

 # Apollo Runtime All-In-One

-A container that contains all the required utilities to run the Apollo Runtime, including our new MCP Server.
+A container that has all the required utilities to run the Apollo Runtime, including our new MCP Server.

 ## Container Tags